ItzDerock/vex-high-stakes/README.md

 # VEX 2024 - Over High Stakes
 This repository holds the C++ code for KCD's VEX 2024 High Stakes robot (95993A).

-# HEAVY WIP!
-Our robot has not been fully built yet so this code is not fully tested.
-Check out our previous year's code: [VEX 2023 - Over Under](https://github.com/ItzDerock/vex-over-under)

 ## Features:
 - Simple tank drive controls
 - 3 wheel odometry system